safiya2610/opi-dpu-nvidia-adapter/architecture_design.md

 ---

-## 4. Integration Design Options
+## 4. Integration Design Options, And What I choosed

-We evaluated three architectural patterns for integrating NVIDIA support into the OPI operator:
+I evaluated three architectural patterns for integrating NVIDIA support into the OPI operator:

 ### Option A: Monolithic OPI Operator
 Build all NVIDIA-specific provisioning and service deployment logic directly into the main OPI operator.